gvwilson/thirdbit/src/fiction/iffy/index.md

 Let's get you hooked up.
 Captain?"

-The Aussie nodded and placed his hand on the back of Iffy's neck.
+The Aussie nodded and placed her hand on the back of Iffy's neck.
 Something stung for a moment.
 She managed to stand up and take one futile step before her knees gave way.